-- This section applies whether or not (3) relationship between the persons is traced through lawful wedlock. - In this section, sibling includes half-brother and (4) half-sister.
+- (3) This section applies whether or not the relationship between the persons is traced through lawful wedlock. - (4) In this section, sibling includes half-brother and half-sister.

-Warning relating to uncorroborated evidence 136.
+136. Warning relating to uncorroborated evidence

-(1) At the trial of a person accused of a crime under chapter XIV or XX, no rule of law or practice shall require a judge to give a warning to the jury to the effect that it is unsafe to convict the person on the uncorroborated evidence of a person against whom the crime is alleged to have been committed.
+(1) At the trial of a person accused of a crime under chapter XIV, XIVA or XX, no rule of law or practice shall require a judge to give a warning to the jury to the effect that it is unsafe to convict the person on the uncorroborated evidence of a person against whom the crime is alleged to have been committed.